mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 Wacom Tablets
 -------------

-There are two known problems with Wacom tablets and Windows.
+There are three known problems with Wacom tablets and Windows.

 The first is that if you have customized the driver settings, then sometimes, often after a driver update, but that is not necessary, the driver breaks.